New Deal: NRA "Blue Eagle" campaign

 From 1929 to 1933, the industrial economy suffered from a vicious cycle of deflation.
 Since 1931, the U.S. Chamber of Commerce, the voice of the nation's organized business, promoted an anti-deflationary scheme that would permit trade associations to cooperate in government-instigated cartels to stabilize prices within their industries.
-While existing antitrust laws clearly forbade such practices, the organized business found a receptive ear in the Roosevelt Administration.
+Though existing antitrust laws clearly forbade such practices, the organized business were entertained by the Roosevelt Administration.

 Roosevelt's advisors believed that excessive competition and technical progress had led to overproduction and lowered wages and prices, which they believed lowered demand and employment (deflation).
 He argued that government economic planning was necessary to remedy this.
 New Deal economists argued that cut-throat competition had hurt many businesses and that with prices having fallen 20% and more, "deflation" exacerbated the burden of debt and would delay recovery.
 They rejected a strong move in Congress to limit the workweek to 30 hours.
 Instead, their remedy, designed in cooperation with big business, was the National Industrial Recovery Act (NIRA).
 It included stimulus funds for the WPA to spend and sought to raise prices, give more bargaining power for unions (so the workers could purchase more), and reduce harmful competition.

 At the center of the NIRA was the National Recovery Administration (NRA), headed by former General Hugh S. Johnson, who had been a senior economic official in World War I. Johnson called on every business establishment in the nation to accept a stopgap "blanket code": a minimum wage of between 20 and 45 cents per hour, a maximum workweek of 35–45 hours and the abolition of child labor.
 Johnson and Roosevelt contended that the "blanket code" would raise consumer purchasing power and increase employment.
 To mobilize political support for the NRA, Johnson launched the "NRA Blue Eagle" publicity campaign to boost what he called "industrial self-government".
 The NRA brought together leaders in each industry to design specific sets of codes for that industry—the most important provisions were anti-deflationary floors below which no company would lower prices or wages and agreements on maintaining employment and production.
 In a remarkably short time, the NRA announced agreements from almost every major industry in the nation.
 By March 1934, industrial production was 45% higher than in March 1933.

 NRA Administrator Hugh Johnson was showing signs of a mental breakdown due to the extreme pressure and workload of running the National Recovery Administration.
 Johnson lost power in September 1934, but kept his title.
 Roosevelt replaced his position with a new National Industrial Recovery Board, of which Donald Richberg was named Executive Director.